romz-pl/TCP-server-prethreading/README.md

 The server creates a pool of available threads when it starts, and one thread from the pool handles each client.

+## Rationale

+On a system that supports threads, it is reasonable to expect a speedup by creating a pool of threads when the server starts, instead of creating a new thread for every client.
+The basic design of this server is to create a pool of threads and then let each thread call `accept`.
+Instead of having each thread block in the call to `accept`, we will use a mutex lock that allows only one thread at a time to call `accept`.

 ## References